gubicsandrea/wouldyourather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.

-The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the `_DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+This is the final assessment project for Udacity's React & Redux course.
+It's a popular game where you can ask questions and answer to ones others asked with picking one of the two possible answers.
+To use this app, you should log in.
+There are only three available users: sarahedo, tylermcginnis and johndoe.
+To log in type in one of these usernames at the login page.

+## Install

+Use the terminal to install and start the app.
+To install run the _npm install_ command, to start the app run _yarn start_ then click on the preview button.

 ## Data